On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

 where

 and $(-\Delta)^{-1}\omega$ is clarified in Lemmas \ref{1-1correspond} and \ref{1-1correspond-ep}.
 The constraint $\iint_\Omega\omega dxdy=0$ in $X_\ep$ is again due to the asymptotic behavior of the velocity.
-Unlike the truncated domain in \cite{holm1986nonlinear}, we need to make some fundamental modifications to deal with the lack of compactness in the original unbounded domain $\Omega$.
-Such modifications include introducing two weighted Poincar\'e-type inequalities (see \eqref{Poincare inequality I-ep22}, \eqref{Poincare inequality II-ep22}) in a new Hilbert space $\tilde X_\ep$ (see \eqref{tilde-X-e}) of the stream functions.
-Hamiltonian structure of the linearized vorticity operator \eqref{hami} enables us to adopt the index formula
+In contrast with the truncated-domain setting in \cite{holm1986nonlinear}, the original unbounded strip $\Omega$ requires several new ingredients to handle the loss of compactness.
+In particular, we introduce two weighted Poincar\'e-type inequalities, see \eqref{Poincare inequality I-ep22} and \eqref{Poincare inequality II-ep22}, in a new Hilbert space $\tilde X_\ep$ of stream functions, defined in \eqref{tilde-X-e}.